 Contrasting Castle Brands

-Diageo PLC and Castle Brands are both consumer staples companies, but which is the better investment?
-We will contrast the two companies based on the strength of their dividends, institutional ownership, earnings, valuation, profitabiliy, analyst recommendations and risk.
-This is a breakdown of current ratings and recommmendations for Diageo PLC and Castle Brands, as reported by MarketBeat.com.
+Brown Forman Corporation and Castle Brands are both consumer staples companies, but which is the superior stock?
+We will compare the two companies based on the strength of their dividends, analyst recommendations, risk, profitabiliy, institutional ownership, valuation and earnings.
+Brown Forman Corporation pays an annual dividend of $0.73 per share.

 Start the conversation, or Read more at AmericanBankingNews.com.